 Alderson Academy came about when the Baptist Association saw the need for a secondary school for its boys and girls.
 Alderson Academy opened in the fall of 1901.
 The Alderson family strongly supported the effort, with Emma Alderson serving as vice-principal for a number of years.
 History described the academy as "a home school," one that "seeks to surround its students continually with such influences as will implant and develop those intangible but indispensible graces that mark the nature and bearing of the true lady and gentleman."

 In 1911 the Baptist Association took over the running of the school, and so it took the name of Alderson Baptist Academy.
 In 1918 after adding college-level classes, it added Junior College to its name.

 The Boardwalk shows a student body of around 115--only 12 of whom were college students.
 Faculty totaled 18: six taught the typical academic courses for grades 9-14.
 Six were music or art teachers, three taught domestic or manual-training courses; two taught normal courses (new that year); one taught Bible.

-Most students were members of either the YMCA or YWCA.
+Most students were members of either the Y.M.C.A. or Y.W.C.A.
 The Ministerial Students Association had a membership of 14.
-More than a third of the student body were voice students, allowed the school to perform an operetta.
+More than a third of the student body were voice students, allowing the school to perform an operetta.
 Students in the expression program performed a senior play.